cal-data-eng/fa24/final-project.md

     * Consider performance, ease of writing, etc.
   * Does one tool allow tasks which are incredibly difficult in the other tool?
 * Reflections of tools
-  * If you were recommending someone else (e.g. your manager) pick one of these tools, what would it be and why?
+  * If you were recommending someone else (e.g. your manager or labmate) pick one of these tools, what would it be and why?
   * Think broadly beyond just the data systems, what worked well and didn’t work so well?
 * *Individual Reflections*
   *  Each team member should include a paragraph about your personal reflections on the project.
 What did you learn?
 What did you find most exciting, or perhaps most frustrating?